MenghanXia/InvertibleGrayscale/README.md

 ### Notice
 - You can use any color image set as the training data of the network, as it is a self-supervised learning scheme.
-- The input image resolution is hard-coded in the Line:7~8 of [`model.py`](model.py), and you may change it to any other size (multiple of 4) as you like.
+- The input image resolution is hard-coded in the Line:7~8 of [`model.py`](model.py), and you need to modify it to match your data resolution (only multiple of 4 is supported).

 ### Train
 - Set the training hyperparameters in [`main.py`](./main.py).